 - Steam and power generation

-Data collected via the GE solution enables Cornell to measure effectiveness, and the data can be shared with other applications directly and is exported for statistical analysis.
+Data collected via the GE Digital solution enables Cornell to measure effectiveness, and the data can be shared with other applications directly and is exported for statistical analysis.
 The solution helps control and monitor the pumps, electrical components and pressure sensing; it also drives preventative maintenance actions to avoid reduced flow situations through alarms and warnings on the connected equipment.

 Staying ahead into the future